-You are going to love this pressure cooker meatball minestrone!
+You are going to love this Instant Pot Minestrone!
 It takes minutes to prepare and it’s hearty, delicious and kid friendly too.
 Serve with plenty of grated Parmesan and fresh basil leaves or swirl some pesto over the top.
 Yum!

 I have been experimenting with many new pressure cooker recipes lately which I hope to roll out over the next few months.
 First up is this pressure cooker sausage meatball minestrone – the perfect recipe for the currently undecided weather!

 This is sort of a cheat’s recipe as the meatballs are nothing more than rolled up sausage meat.
 I used spicy beef sausages here but Italian pork sausages would also work really well.

 All you have to do is remove the casings and roll the meat with slightly damp hands to create the little meatballs.